-As mentioned in the tables, you may be more sensitive to sunlight whilst taking either treatment.
-For this reason, whilst outdoors, you are advised to keep your skin covered, wear a hat and to use high factor sun screen (at least SPF 30), especially in the summer.
+As mentioned in the tables, children may be more sensitive to sunlight whilst taking either treatment.
+For this reason, whilst outdoors, your child is advised to keep their skin covered, wear a hat and to use high factor sun screen (at least SPF 30), especially in the summer.

 There are certain possible side effects that we would like you to tell the research team about straight away (if it is out of office hours, then please get in touch with your usual local NHS out of hours services).
-These are as follows:
+They are as follows: